SwiftERM Hyper-personalisation for ecommerce email marketing

 • Segmentation and batch emails: All marketing automation vendors include platforms that allow users to send emails en mass to segmented groups of customers.
 Templates and native email design are also common features.
 These functions make your marketing efforts more personal if you use them to send segmented and targeted emails.

 • Behavioural trigger emails: A behavioural trigger email sends designated content to prospects if they take an action on your site such as downloading content or completing a form.
-Follow up emails offer your audience reassurance by confirming that their action was noticed by your organisation and that you are currently in the process of responding to their request.
+Follow-up emails offer your audience reassurance by confirming that their action was noticed by your organisation and that you are currently in the process of responding to their request.

-• Forms: A form creator gives you the freedom to build and edit your own email marketing forms.
+• Forms: A form creator gives you the freedom to build and edit your email marketing forms.
 The tool provides code that you embed on your website pages, and the information the user enters will show up in the marketing automation tool.
 This code lets you collect email addresses and other lead data from visitors in exchange for content, promotions, or an email newsletter.

 • Mobile Optimisation: Most people check email on their phone, so ensuring that your email content is readable and just as eye-catching on a phone as it is on a desktop is essential.
-Most email and MA tools have made the switch to mobile optimization, letting you view an email in mobile and desktop view before sending.
+Most email and MA tools have made the switch to mobile optimisation, letting you view an email in mobile and desktop view before sending.

 Advanced email marketing features